What to Eat on the Camino: Culinary Delights

 Santiago’s Signature Sweet

-No culinary tour of the Camino would be complete without trying tarta de Santiago, an almond cake dusted with powdered sugar and often adorned with the cross of Saint James.
+No culinary tour of the Camino would be complete without trying Tarta de Santiago, an almond cake dusted with powdered sugar and often adorned with the cross of Saint James.
 Its rich, nutty flavour makes it the perfect accompaniment to a cup of coffee or tea.

 Tarta de Santiago